 You will have excellent organisational, communication and computer skills.
 You will have the confidence to build successful working relationships with those around you, the ability to work independently or within a multidisciplinary team environment.
 You will be competent with Te Reo, have a relationship within the Māori community and a clean driver's license

 The individual we are seeking with have knowledge of tikanga Māori to join our team of health professionals who provide Hauora Maori interventions to Māori who enter into Mental Health Addictions and Intellectual Disability services.
 You will be required to complete cultural assessments, provide support and involve Māori and whanau in decision making, hospital treatment and discharge planning to achieve the best possible health outcomes.

 The Southern district offers the benefits of excellent amenities, first class primary through to tertiary education and outstanding recreational opportunities.
-Whether it's surfing, kayaking or sailing; skiing, hunting or fishing; theatre, live-music or art - there's literally something for everyone.
-Check out https://southernhealthcareers.nz/ for what the region - and we - can offer you and your whanau.
+Whether it's surfing, kayaking or sailing, skiing, hunting or fishing; theatre, live-music or art - there's literally something for everyone.
+Why don't you check out https://careers.southernhealth.nz/ for what the region and we can offer you and your whanau.

-For further information please contact Caroline, Recruitment Advisor - Mental Health, phone (03) 214 5769 or email firstname.lastname@example.org
+For further information please contact For further information please contact Caroline, Recruitment Advisor - Mental Health, Phone (03) 214 5769 or email email@example.com

 In the interests of protecting our people and our patients, all appointments will be subject to following:

 - Police Vetting / Ministry of Justice safety checks

 - Serious misconduct checks (previous public service departments and statutory Crown entities only)